shakey0/DjangoGym/README.md

 python manage.py runserver
 ```

-Go to http://localhost:8000/admin/ and log in which the superuser you created.
+Go to http://localhost:8000/admin/ and log in with the superuser you created.

 Go to http://localhost:8000/ and have fun!